openreferral/specification/docs/hsds/producing_sharing.md

 ### Description Field Formatting

-The description field may include HTML or MarkDown tags.
+The description field may include HTML or Markdown tags.

 ### Guidance on Mapping Fields and Values